 The Partnership Agreement provides that the General Partner and its affiliates may provide goods and services to the Partnership.
 The provision of any goods and services by the General Partner or its affiliates to the Partnership must be part of their ordinary and ongoing business in which it or they have previously engaged, independent of the activities of the Partnership, and such goods and services shall be reasonable for and necessary to the Partnership, shall actually be furnished to the Partnership, and shall be provided at the lower of the actual cost of such goods or services or the competitive price charged for such goods or services for comparable goods and services by independent parties in the same geographic location.
 All goods and services provided by the General Partner or any affiliates must be rendered pursuant to the terms of the Partnership Agreement or a written contract containing a clause allowing termination without penalty on 60 days' notice to the General Partner by the vote of the majority in interest of the BUC holders.
-Any payment made to the General Partner or any affiliate for goods and services must be fully disclosed to all limited partners and BUC holders.
-The General Partner does not currently provide goods and services to the Partnership other than its services as General Partner.
-If the Partnership acquires ownership of any property through foreclosure of an MRB, the General Partner or an affiliate may provide property management services for such property and, in such case, the Partnership will pay such party its fees for such services.
-Under the Partnership Agreement, such property management fees may not exceed the lesser of (i) the fees charged by unaffiliated property managers in the same geographic area, or (ii) 5% of the gross revenues of the managed property.
+Any payment made to the General Partner or any affiliate for goods and services as General Partner.
+If the Partnership acquires ownership of any property through foreclosure of an MRB, the General Partner or an affiliate may provide property management fees may not exceed the lesser of (i) the fees charged by unaffiliated property managers in the same geographic area, or (ii) 5% of the gross revenues of the manged property.